Chalking tires to enforce parking rules is unconstitutional, court finds

 Taylor argued that marking tires with chalk constituted an unreasonable search under the Fourth Amendment to the Constitution.
 But a U.S. district judge in Michigan dismissed the suit in 2017, writing that even if chalking a tire is a search, it's a reasonable one, because a piece of chalk isn't an "information-gathering device" that could violate Taylor's privacy, like a GPS tracker, for example.

-Two of the three members of the appeals panel on Monday agreed that chalking a tire is a search.
-But they disagreed that it was a reasonable search.
+The appeals panel Monday agreed that chalking a tire is a search.
+But the judges disagreed that it was a reasonable search.

 U.S. Circuit Judge Bernice Bouie Donald wrote that when drivers pull into parking spaces, "the city commences its search on vehicles that are parked legally, without probable cause or even so much as 'individualized suspicion of wrongdoing' — the touchstone of the reasonableness standard."